mirh/packages-extra/README.md

 Now, just [download](https://github.com/mirh/packages-legacy/archive/master.zip) this repository and follow the instructions inside your folder of interest.
 Please read them, it's not nice to reboot to a black screen.

+Only catalyst and nvidia304 are road tested for the moment.